 The Smithsonian Mag published a correction in response to criticism about their article, but most of the mis-informed articles remain uncorrected.

 It’s clear that the author of the Quartz piece had an agenda in mind, picked out evidence that supported that agenda, and wrote a blog post.
 A number of bloggers picked up the post and used its thesis as link bait to drive hits to their sites, without reading any of the cited evidence.
 If this is how “digitally native news” works, I’m opting out.

 Update: A correction!
 I avoided explicitly linking to the author of the original article, because I find the sort of twitter insults and witch hunts that often pop up to be unconstructive, and this is really about what’s right and not who’s right.
 The author obviously disagrees because I saw no end of insults until I blocked the author.

-Charlie Clarke was kind enough to wade through the invective and decode a claim about my illiteracy enough to realize that it was referring to the fact that footnote 3 is not because the author rounded 110.3 to 111, but because the author cited the wrong source.
+Charlie Clarke was kind enough to wade through the invective and decode the author’s claim that about my illiteracy enough to realize that it was referring to the fact that footnote 3 is not because the author rounded 110.3 to 111, but because the author cited the wrong source.